Techtonica/curriculum/projects/blog-app/README.md

 You are going to build a blog about whatever you want!
 The primary requirement is that you store at least 3 posts in your DB!

+At the end of this week you should be very comfortable with: props, state, callback functions, CRUD operations, .map(), creating routes, creating tables, joining tables, searching for data in tables, using CSS

 ### Instructions/Notes

 - For this project, you can reference previous lessons and find your own resources online.